Self-care approaches compared: Find what works for you

 Social self-care means intentionally spending time with people who energize rather than drain you, and building reciprocal connections where support flows both directions.
 It can include community involvement, one-on-one relationships, group activities, or even online communities around shared interests.

 The pitfall: Social obligation disguised as self-care is worse than no social self-care.
 If interactions drain you more than restore you, they are not actually self-care.
 Real social self-care energizes you, even when it is emotionally intense.
+One caveat worth naming: whether company energizes or drains you is personality-contingent, so an introvert who is already depleted may need solitude where an extrovert needs people.

 Spiritual self-care: Connecting to what matters

 Spiritual self-care does not require religion.
-It means connecting to something larger than your immediate tasks and concerns – whether that is nature, creative work, philosophical inquiry, religious practice, or contribution to something beyond yourself.
+It means connecting to something larger than your immediate tasks and concerns, whether that is nature, creative work, philosophical inquiry, religious practice, or contribution to something beyond yourself.

 Preventive vs. reactive self-care: Timing matters